 In Closing

-The exact role of a game designer changes between different studios, projects, and design specialties.
+The exact role of a game designer changes among different studios, projects, and design specialties.
 My goal with this book was to shine light on the core expectations and requirements of every game designer in the industry.
-Some positions may require more skills that I haven’t covered, but there’s no doubt in my mind that if you master the areas highlighted in this book, you’ll be able to excel at any game designer position in the industry.
+Some positions may require more skills that I haven’t covered, but there’s no doubt in my mind that, if you master the areas highlighted in this book, you’ll be able to excel at any game designer position in the industry.
 Good luck out there.

-Epilogue
+Afterword

-Writing this book has been a tougher challenge than I could have imagined.
-Not just with writing the content, but with editing it.
+Writing this book has been a tougher challenge than I could have imagined—not just with writing the content, but with editing it.
 There comes a point where you just have to let go of the idea that it will be perfect.

-At first this series was meant to be one larger book.
-But as I crossed the 200-page mark with this installment I knew I had to break it out into smaller titles.
-Both with the hopes of saving the reader and my own sanity.
+At first, this series was meant to be one larger book.
+But as I crossed the two hundred–page mark with this installment I knew I had to break it out into smaller titles, with the hopes of saving the reader and my own sanity.

-My first GDC talk, Designing Your Design Team, was created to examine a problem I’d seen countless times in my career.
+My first Game Developer Conference (GDC) talk, Designing Your Design Team, was created to examine a problem I’d seen countless times in my career.
 My goal was to start a discussion, see if others had noticed the same problem, and propose a solution.
-That one talk triggered a lot of responses and I found myself overjoyed with continuing the conversation through emails and message boards.
+That one talk triggered many responses, and I found myself overjoyed to continue the conversation through emails and message boards.
 I realized that most designers were creating talks about their specific projects and post-mortems.
 Not many were looking at the industry as a whole and identifying teamwide and studiowide problems.
 These types of problems have been pushing me to create more GDC talks and write this book series.
 Thank you to everyone who has messaged me to keep the conversation alive.
 Each message I’ve received has reinvigorated me.

-It’s my hope that my readers get something positive out of this book.
-A better understanding of the complexities of being a game designer.
-The job is not easy.
-And hopefully this book has better equipped you for the task.
-The industry will evolve and this role will evolve with it.
+It’s my hope that my readers get something positive out of this book: a better understanding of the complexities of being a game designer.
+The job is not easy, but I hope this book has better equipped you for the task.
+The industry will evolve, and this role will evolve with it.
 This is just the start of the conversation.

 Coming Soon